soulwing/credo/README.md

 What if we instead put the document for our credential into a safe with a combination lock?
-If we gave the combination to Annie, she could open the safe to retrieve the private key.
-We could also give the combination to Brandon and Claire, and any one of them could open the safe to retrieve the private key for our credential.
+If we gave the combination to Annie, she could open the safe to retrieve the document.
+We could also give the combination to Brandon and Claire, and any one of them could open the safe to retrieve the document for our credential.

 ![Figure: Combination Safe] (docs/images/combination-safe.png)